 We have had to make some adjustments in the operation of Junior Bowlers Tour events to follow the guidelines provided to us.
 The rules we must follow may change from tournament to tournament and from bowling center to bowling center.
 It is important that the entrants in JBT events check the schedule page each week so they are aware of any new rules that may be in effect.

-The JBT will follow the 14-day quarantine travel advisory announced by the governors of NJ, NY & CT.
-Individuals traveling to or returning to New Jersey from states with increasing rates of COVID-19 will not be permitted to compete in or attend a JBT event until 14 days have passed.
-The states that are affected by this rule change each week and the JBT will follow the most up-to-date list available.
+The JBT will follow the 10-day quarantine rules currently advised by the governor of New Jersey.
+Individuals traveling to New Jersey or returning to New Jersey from any state other than New York, Connecticut, Pennsylvania and Delaware will not be permitted to compete in or attend a JBT event until 10 days have passed.
 Those bowlers who are not sure if their circumstances are affected by this rule may contact the Junior Bowlers Tour for a ruling.
 This rule also applies to adult bowlers and their eligibility to compete in Adult-Junior tournaments.
 NOTE: In the event it is discovered that a bowler has competed in a JBT tournament while ineligible according to this rule, he/she will be disqualified and forfeit all scholarship winnings and entry fees associated with that tournament.

 The JBT format will remain basically the same, but there are some adjustments that have to be made to follow the Covid-19 guidelines.
 Some of required adjustments (at least temporarily) include:

-At this time, there will be a limit of five bowlers per pair to best allow for social distancing.
+There will be a limit in the number of bowlers per pair to best allow for social distancing.
 Entrants will be limited to bringing a maximum of one guest to the tournament.
+In some cases, the number of spectators may be even further limited and will be noted on the schedule page of this website.
 We realize this presents problems for some, but it is a requirement so that we stay within the occupancy limits of the bowling center.

 Due to the entry limit, we will need bowlers to register for the tournaments in advance.
 When we reach the limit for a particular tournament, we will no longer take entries for that event.
 Registering in advance can be done in one of two ways: